 START SIMPLE: Like most things, practice makes perfect when carving your Jack o’lantern.
 Start with a simple design and when you’re learning to get the hang of it, you then start to create more complex designs.

 Take your time: Even in the warmer Australian climate, you pumpkin will keep once cut for at least a few days, so don’t leave carving until the last minute when you’ll be rushed and risk injury, or end up with a really dodgy looking Jack o’lantern.

 KEEP AN EYE ON THEM: Once you’ve carved your masterpiece, put a lit tealight candle inside to light it up, but never leave your lit Jack o’lantern unsupervised indoors and take the lid off to prevent it catching on fire.
-A safer option are these really great, battery powered tealight candles that last for AGES and even flicker to give you pumpkin a truly eerie appearance.
+A safer option are battery powered tealight candles that last for ages and even flicker to give your pumpkin a truly eerie appearance.
 You can leave these unsupervised without fear of burning your house down.